Valeryio/C-from-Scratch/Exercice_4/README.md

 My programs don't actually free the memory after using pointers, but I'll learn it in the following days!***

 > If there's something you wanna do, just DO IT.
-Don't let your HEAD stop your heart from moving...
+Don't let your HEAD stop your HEART from moving...

 ### DESCRIPTION